Osama (song)

 The song debuted number one in South Africa, where it remained for ten weeks.

 An official music video for "Osama" was released on December 31, 2021, directed by Darion 4K.

 Within 10 month's of its release, the song was certified 4× platinum in South Africa with more than 120 000 thousand units sold.

 Background

-Zake's teased "Osama" on his mix playlist at Kunye event, released date was announced via his Twitter account which was set to be released on September 21, 2021.
+Zake's teased "Osama" on his mix playlist at Kunye event, release date was announced via his Twitter account which was set to be released on September 21, 2021.
 Due to high demand from fans the song was rescheduled to September 10.

 Commercial performance

 The song was certified 4× platinum in South Africa.

 Composition

 "Osama" was written by Zakhele Madida, Bonga Ntozini, Nana Atta, and Kasmario Ike Fankis.
 The song's lyrics discuss protection, wisdom, strength, power and are sung in Glossolalia.